MritunjayKumar07/Freshers-Fullstack-.NET-Developer-Intriview-Practice/Q/CSharp/CSharpQuestions.md

   </details>

 - <details>
-    <summary>What is the difference between storing data in an object type versus a specific type like int?</summary>
+    <summary>What is the difference between storing data in an "object" vs "specific type (e.g., int)"?⭐</summary>
     <hr/>
     <p>When you store data in an object type:</p>
     <li>The actual data type is not known until runtime.</li>